efazHossain/agentic-dataops/README.md

 # Agentic DataOps (Local-First)

-> A local-first, agent-enabled data platform with automated freshness detection, ingestion, transformation, and remediation.
+> A local-first, production-style data platform with automated freshness monitoring and pipeline remediation.

 This project demonstrates how to build a reproducible data platform using object storage, a warehouse, dbt transformations, and an autonomous agent that monitors and repairs pipeline state.